swanky-rt/Student-Navigator/assignment-8/README.md

 **3. Federated Learning Backdoor Attacks**:
 I'm really curious about how our backdoor attack would perform in federated learning settings where multiple clients train on distributed data.
 The paper we discussed showed that even a single malicious client can inject persistent backdoors.

+---

 ## My Learnings
+- Working with real-world data taught us that backdoor attacks are significantly more challenging on real data compared to synthetic datasets.

+- Working with GPU training on real datasets taught us about the practical challenges of AI security research in training times, memory constraints, and the need for multiple experimental runs.

+- ASR decay analysis taught us that simple fine-tuning defenses, while helpful, are insufficient for complete backdoor removal fully.

+- Our variable poison rate experiments revealed a fundamental trade-off in backdoor attacks.
+We discovered that achieving high Attack Success Rates (ASR) inevitably comes at the cost of Clean Accuracy (CA).
+- Reading the paper reinforced concepts from the course readings about how backdoor attacks pose particular threats in federated learning settings.

+## AI Disclosure
+We used a Large Language Model (ChatGPT-4/GPT-5) throughout different stages of this assignment **for support, not substitution**.
+Our focus was on learning concepts deeply and only using the LLM to accelerate repetitive or mechanical parts of coding and for errors, understanding mathematical model implementations (like in extra credit- watermarking).
+We used LLMs to clarify doubts, learn more, correctness, and structure our code better.

+### How I Used AI Tools

+- ChatGPT was used only for minor Markdown editing, and phrasing improvements, not for writing, analysis, or conclusions.
+We used LLM to verify if our theoritical understanding is right and clarified via ChatGPT for formula notations and grammatical consistency.
+- AI helped with grammar correction, sentence clarity, and technical writing flow
+- Used AI for syntax suggestions, import statements, and pandas/matplotlib formatting and identify potential bugs in data loading, setting up CUDA environment, conda dependencies, and GPU training pipeline and debugged memory limitations, batch size optimization.
+- AI assisted verify technical terminology and model architecture descriptions
+- The Watermarking technique was very new to us, it help us understand and implement the math behind QIM through DCT.
+(Extra Credit)

+### What I Did By Myself

+- Designed the 4-phase experimental pipeline from scratch and formulated the threat model and attack strategy independently
+- Created all data processing pipelines and dataset balancing algorithms
+- Designed and executed the incremental poison rate experiments and  conducted comprehensive robustness analysis with trigger perturbations
+- Performed all model training, fine-tuning, and GPU optimization.
+- Analyzed ASR decay patterns and defense effectiveness evaluation
+- Developed all visualization code for spider plots, line graphs, and performance metrics
+- Interpreted all results, identified the utility-security trade-off patterns
+- Processed the 8M+ record Glassdoor dataset and created balanced splits
+- All experimental hypotheses, research questions, and attack strategies were conceived independently
+- Managed model checkpoints, evaluation metrics, and result reproducibility
+- Built the presentation and report.
+Added detailed comments describing the design choices, inference reports, and how each implementation step connects to the overall project.
+Wrote all explanations, discussions, and interpretations.

 ---
+## Appendix

-## Extra Credit
+### Extra Credit

 **Code Implementation:** [`watermarking.ipynb`](watermark_extra_credit/watermarking.ipynb)

 We also learnt a lot through the class and reading the SoK Watermarking paper which emphasizes the value of frequency-domain (especially DCT-based) embedding and were curious to apply to our domain.
 We hence want to show our results here.

-### Experiment Design
+#### Experiment Design

 We built a digital watermarking system aimed at protecting professional resumes from unauthorized copying or distribution.
 Our approach was grounded in a classical watermarking technique called Quantization Index Modulation (QIM) applied in the frequency domain through the Discrete Cosine Transform (DCT).
-The idea was to embed a secret watermark, represented as a 64-bit unique identifier—directly into the mid-frequency coefficients of 8×8 DCT blocks of the luminance channel of the resume images.
+The idea was to embed a secret watermark, represented as a 64-bit unique identifier directly into the mid-frequency coefficients of 8×8 DCT blocks of the luminance channel of the resume images.

 Instead of working directly with the pixels, we break the image into tiny 8×8 squares and convert each square using  DCT.
 This basically converts each square from pixel values into frequency patterns coefficients in each square to hide our secret bits across multiple random locations throughout the image.
 So if someone crops part of the image or compresses it, we still have backup copies of each bit scattered around.